 Estate Succession and Land Loss

 The number of black farmers and landowners in Mississippi has fallen steadily over the last century, due in part to the state’s inheritance laws.
 Despite a growing awareness that these laws make estate succession difficult for many black landowners – and the emergence of estate law reform movements in other southern states – no organization in Mississippi has addressed land loss in a comprehensive way.
-Building on research conducted by Harvard and Ole Miss law students, Delta Directions will release a guide to property law issues aimed at historically disadvantaged farmers this fall.
-The Ole Miss Civil Legal Clinic and other local partners will use the guide to assist historically disadvantaged farmers around the state, providing them with information on estate planning and when appropriate, individual counseling.
-Delta Directions will also convey research findings from the report to the Mississippi Food Policy Council along with recommendations for policy change.
+Building on research conducted by Harvard and University of Mississippi law students, Delta Directions partnered with the Transactional Law Clinic of the University of Mississippi School of Law to work on developing a guide to assist historically disadvantaged farmers around the state, providing them with information on inheritance laws and estate planning.